aladvs/lad_engine_rust/README.md

 A 3D rasterizer with lighting, written entirely in Rust and using egui.

 > I created this as an introduction to Rust, so I assume there will be a few issues with how my code is structured.
+> Yes, this should be split into multiple files.
+My bad.

 ## Web Demo
 Check out the [Web Demo](https://aladvs.github.io/Lad-Engine-Rust-web).